Royal Ascot Queen’s Hat Betting – What Colour Will It Be?

 Queen's Hat Colour Trends?

-On each of those occasions, her hat has matched her overall outfits.
-She’s not worn the same colour back-to-back for a few years, but certain colours do also recur with regular effect.
+In all of the above years her hat has matched her overall outfit colour.
+She has not worn the same colour back-to-back for a few years, but certain colours do also recur with regular effect.

 Is this just for the Opening Day?

 No – there’s a market for each of the five days, and things can get very confusing.
 In 2015 Her Majesty came to Ladies’ Day in pistachio outfit, which meant that bookmakers ended up paying on multiple fronts – Bet365 declared both green and blue – two well-backed options – as winners, while Hills paid out on white, blue, green and turquoise.

 It is rare that Her Majesty will wear the same outfit colour (and the same hat colour) for consecutive days at Royal Ascot.
 In the aftermath of the passing of her husband, Prince Philip, it has been noticeable she has leaned towards darker colours with purple and burgundy (red) being popular with her.

 It may be a form-pointer and with her rarely wearing red at Ascot, our pin lands on mauve or purple for the opening race of Royal Ascot 2021.